Circle of Light

 - Available Formats: eBook and Paperback

-Sarina believes in facts, not fantasy, until Captain Teir Reylock of the Coalition Defense League kidnaps her from Earth.
-His mission is to deliver her to the High Council for her marriage to Lord Cam’brii.
-It is through this union that she will become the legendary Great Healer and save the galaxy from a devastating plague.
+Attorney Sarina Bretton believes in facts, not fantasies of faraway planets.
+Then Captain Teir Reylock of the Coalition Defense League kidnaps her from Earth and whisks her to worlds she couldn’t have imagined.
+While she’s stunned at first, Sarina is even more astonished when Teir says he’s taking her to marry a member of the High Council.
+Through this union, she is destined to become the legendary Great Healer and save the galaxy from a devastating plague.

 Winner of the HOLT Medallion Award

 “Nancy Cohen sparks your imagination and melts your heart with her wonderful tale of galactic adventure and star-crossed lovers.”
-Marilyn Campbell, award-winning author of Lovers in Time and The Innerworld Affairs series
+Marilyn Campbell, award-winning author of The Innerworld Affairs series

 Awards & Accolades:

 “Nancy J. Cohen is a shining light in the futuristic galaxy, a writer whose amazing talent propels readers into a universe filled with strange new worlds, amazing technologies, and unusual species that would have made George Lucas sit up and take notice.
 Circle of Light glows with a radiance that few writers can ever achieve.”
 Affaire de Coeur

 “Ms. Cohen captures your imagination with her explicitly described characters and innovative conflicts and settings.
 Circle of Light is an extraordinary reading adventure you cannot pass up.”
 Rendezvous

 “The heavens will shine quite a bit brighter with the futuristic romance debut of the talented Nancy J. Cohen.
 Her adventurous and exciting imagination is an appealing guarantee of reading enjoyment.”
 RT Book Reviews